 Master of Public Health in the Field of Community Oriented Primary Care

 The mission of the master of public health (MPH) community-oriented primary care (COPC) program is to train students to become health professionals and public health practitioners in the field of community health.
-Program graduates partner with the community to create and evaluate evidence-based interventions to improve community health, clinical care outcomes, and patient experience, while lowering health care costs and decreasing health disparities.
+Program graduates partner with the community to create and evaluate evidence-based interventions to improve public health, clinical care outcomes and the patient experience.
+These reforms contribute to lower health care costs and decreases health disparities.

 The COPC program trains future health care innovators in the methods of COPC which provide skills to conceptualize, implement, evaluate, and disseminate interventions that bridge public health and clinical medicine.
 COPC begins by teaching practitioners methods to fully understand the needs of communities, health care providers and policy makers.
 Concurrently, skills are developed to read and interpret literature to inform future intervention design.
 With this in-depth understanding, COPC practitioners learn to work with stakeholders to prioritize interventions that have a high likelihood of improving health outcomes and patient experience while lowering health care costs and decreasing health disparities.
 COPC practitioners learn to conduct in-depth assessments, which help to shape intervention design and serve as baseline data to evaluate intervention impact.
 Acquired Intervention skills include implementation of social marketing campaigns, advocacy campaigns, mobile health interventions, individual brief behavioral interventions, peer interventions, quality improvement projects using data from electronic health records, structural interventions to impact health behaviors, and health system innovations to improve the ability of community based organizations to educate, test, and link to care patients with preventable and chronic health conditions.
 Evaluation skills are acquired that include analysis of qualitative, quantitative, and cost data.
 Dissemination skills are acquired to take best practices to scale.
 Through experiential learning COPC practitioners develop the skills necessary to lead health improvement projects in community, health department, academic, and clinical settings.

 The following are goals of this educational program: